COVID-19 (Coronavirus) Information

 Dallas County Updates

-May 31, 2020: Dallas County Health and Human Services is reporting 228 new cases of COVID-19 today, bringing the total case count in Dallas County to 10,234, with 229 total deaths to date.
-The full May 29, 2020 Dallas County HHS Summary may be viewed online.
-There are 18 cumulative cases of COVID-19 in Highland Park.
+August 10, 2020: The full August 7, 2020 Dallas County HHS Summary may be viewed online.
+There are 41 cumulative cases of COVID-19 in Highland Park.
 Additional information available on the Dallas County HHS Coronavirus (COVID-19) Updates and Information website.

 May 5, 2020: Supplemental Order of County Judge Clay Jenkins on Reopened Services and Food Processing Plants: This Order is effective as of 5:00 p.m. on May 4, 2020, and continuing until 11:59 p.m. on May 15, 2020: Click here to read full supplemental order.